 The first question most new clients asked me is “how much does a website cost?”.
 And of course, this depends on the size of the site, its functionality, and if any special features need to be added.
 This is to be expected.

-For instance, a simple five-page site telling visitors about your business is a lot different than a website with hundreds of products for sale and an integrated shopping cart.
+For instance, a simple five-page site telling visitors about your business is a lot different than a website with 20 products for sale and an integrated shopping cart.

 Some sites need customized forms, downloadable resources, login areas for staff, video galleries, donation pages, and more.
 This, of course, affects the price of the site.
 If you are interested in a new website, check out our web design for Alaska businesses.